toniseibold/pypsa-de-import/README.md

 Before running any analysis with scenarios, the rule `build_scenarios` must be executed.
 This will create the file `config/scenarios.automated.yaml` which includes input data and CO2 targets from the IIASA Ariadne database as well as the specifications from the manual scenario file.
 [This file is specified in the default config.yaml via they key `run:scenarios:manual_file` (by default located at `config/scenarios.manual.yaml`)].

+    snakemake -call build_scenarios -f or in case of using the public database

-    snakemake -call build_scenarios -f
+    snakemake -call build_scenarios --configfile=config/config.public.yaml -f

 Note that the hierarchy of scenario files is the following: `scenarios.automated.yaml` > (any `explicitly specified --configfiles`) > `config.yaml `> `config.default.yaml `Changes in the file `scenarios.manual.yaml `are only taken into account if the rule `build_scenarios` is executed.